Kitsumetri/OperationSystems/README.md

 # OperationSystems
 **University's task to learn Linux (especially Ubuntu distribution) and macOS**

+**Still work in progress**

 [Task list](https://docs.google.com/document/d/1q8FmNPGTf_-FJ7Olo0Qw9HKRtk_yg73o/edit)

 P.S.
-Sometimes I could add command for macOS too cuz I'm using it as a main OS.
+Sometimes I could add command for macOS too cuz I'm using it as a main OS and this information will be useful for my future purposes.

 # Solutions:
 ## System info